 For example, if you’re running Facebook ads, you can adjust them easily by purchasing behaviour.
 Even though you would find some dips or shrinkage, you can easily adjust your marketing and supplies by the new changes as well.

 A more Pleasant Customer Experience

-For all the tech-savvy users who are so used to making purchases online, they probably wouldn’t know that a huge amount of people who are used to it, to them it’s just way more polished and more accessible experience for tons of people.
-Not only does a patron not need to leave their own home, they could also steer clear of traffic, parking and pushy salespeople that are trying to boost or cut in on your conversation with a friend.
+For all the tech-savvy users who are so used to making purchases online, they probably wouldn’t know that a huge amount of people who are used to it, to them it’s just a way more polished and more accessible experience for tons of people.
+Not only does a patron not need to leave their own home, but they could also steer clear of traffic, parking and pushy salespeople that are trying to boost or cut in on your conversation with a friend.